HaoyouDeng/awesome_dl_template/readme.md

 Haoyou Deng (haoyoudeng@gmail.com)

-An awesome code template for deep learning based on PyTorch by haoyou.deng. \
+An awesome code template for deep learning based on PyTorch. \
 Simple but Elegant.

 ## TODO List
-- [ ] add .yml config for training \
+- [ ] add .yml config for training
-- [ ] mutli gpus support using DistributedDataParallel \
+- [ ] mutli gpus support using DistributedDataParallel
-- [ ] include some useful dataset classes \
+- [ ] include some useful dataset classes
-- [ ] efficient output \
 - [ ] and so on...